Brain size matters for intellectual ability and bigger is better, McMaster University researchers have found.

 Spatial intelligence was also correlated with brain size in women, but less strongly.
 In men, spatial ability was not related to overall brain size.
 These results suggest that women may use verbal strategies in spatial thinking, but that in men, verbal and spatial thinking are more distinct.

 In a further sex difference, brain size decreased with age in men over the age span of 25 to 80 years, but age hardly affected brain size in women.
-It is not known what protective factors, which could be genetic, hormonal or environmental, operate in women.
+It is unknown what protective factors, which could be genetic, hormonal or environmental, operate in women.

 It remains to be determined what the contribution of nature and nurture are to this cerebral size relationship with intelligence, Witelson said.